 See all problems of the 2001 Ford F-150.

-The vehicle's vehicle identification number (VIN) is 1FTFW1CV3A_.
 2010 Ford F-150 6 speed auto transmission shifts hard and shudders when shifting between 1st and second and downshifting between 2nd and 1st.
 Often times so hard it chips the tires.
 On wet roads this will cause you to lose control.
 Transmission also shutter at 30 mph.
 Ford claims this is normal operation of this transmission.
 There is no fix for the problem.
 Transmission is in 09-11 f150 and expeditions.
-The failure date was Friday, December 10, 2010.

-The vehicle identification number (VIN) of this Ford F-150 is 1FTEX1E85A_.
 My 2010 Ford F-150 transmission "slams" between gears.
 Ford is aware of this problem but alleges that it cannot do anything until the software issue is repaired.
 The transmission slams between gears, at times the 4 wheel drive seems to engage when going around a corner.
 This issue concerns me as if the 4 wheel drive locks up I could either lose steering control or stop dead in the middle of the road.
 Ford is not concerned but I am very concerned.
-I. It was Oct.
-15, 2010 when this automatic transmission issue occurred.
+I.

 See all problems of the 2009 Ford F-150.